openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

    };
    ```

-3. Define and implement service provider **TestAbilityStub**.
+3. Define and implement the service provider **TestAbilityStub**.

-   This class is related to the IPC framework and needs to inherit **IRemoteStub&lt;ITestAbility&gt;**.
+   This class is related to the IPC framework and inherits from **IRemoteStub&lt;ITestAbility&gt;**.
 You need to override **OnRemoteRequest** on the stub to receive requests from the proxy.

    ```c++
    #include "iability_test.h"